wszlong/sb-nmt/README.md

 This is the official codebase for the following paper, implemented in tensorflow:

-Long Zhou, Jiajun Zhang, Chengqing Zong. **Synchronous Bidirectional Nueral Machine Translaiton.** [In Transactions of ACL 2019](https://arxiv.org/abs/1905.04847).
+Long Zhou, Jiajun Zhang, Chengqing Zong. **Synchronous Bidirectional Nueral Machine Translaiton.** In Transactions of ACL 2019.
+[PDF](https://arxiv.org/abs/1905.04847).

 Requirements